RIT Compliance Policy and Code of Ethical Conduct

 A comprehensive institutional compliance program is one that integrates and coordinates all significant requirements with which the institution must comply by law, regulation or other binding rule or agreement.
 Organizational compliance programs are increasingly present in higher education after the passage of the Sarbanes-Oxley Act and the Federal Sentencing Guidelines.
 One objective of an institutional compliance program is to inventory and consolidate operative principles and policies so that all members of the community have easy access to general principles and detailed policies and procedures.
 The Compliance Program and Procedure is a means to implement the Compliance Policy and Code of Ethical Conduct and to promote ethical conduct and compliance across the entire RIT community.

-The Compliance Committee is constituted pursuant to the Compliance Policy and Code of Ethical Conduct and the Compliance Program and Procedure to assist the Chief Risk and Compliance Officer ("CRCO") and the Audit Committee of the Board of Trustees in fulfilling their oversight responsibilities with regard to compliance and ethics at RIT.
+The Compliance Committee is constituted pursuant to the Compliance Policy and Code of Ethical Conduct and the Compliance Program and Procedure to assist the Assistant Vice President, Compliance & Ethics ("AVPCE") and the Audit Committee of the Board of Trustees in fulfilling their oversight responsibilities with regard to compliance and ethics at RIT.

-The Chief Risk and Compliance Officer (CRCO) is responsible for the day-to-day operation and implementation of the Compliance Program.
-The CRCO, along with the Compliance Committee, will work collaboratively to, among other things:
+The Assistant Vice President, Compliance & Ethics (AVPCE) is responsible for the day-to-day operation and implementation of the Compliance Program.
+The AVPCE, along with the Compliance Committee, will work collaboratively to, among other things:

 - Develop institutional compliance program elements.